FREQUENTLY ASKED QUESTIONS

 Additionally, while we are ready to help, it may be the case that not every student who qualifies for a Freedom Alliance scholarship will ultimately make the choice to go to college.

-No, Freedom Alliance sponsors educational and charitable initiatives, under four main program areas.
-They are the Support Our Troops program, the Military Leadership Academy, the Scholarship Fund, and the Center for Sovereignty & Security.
+No, Freedom Alliance sponsors educational and charitable initiatives, under three main program areas.
+They are the Support Our Troops program, the Scholarship Fund, and the Center for Sovereignty & Security.

 The Freedom Concert tour is a dynamic, patriotic celebration of America and her heroes.
 Hosted by radio and television personality Sean Hannity, the concerts feature some of America’s greatest country music performers and pay tribute to the men and women of our Armed Forces, their families, and the principles they fight to defend.